DFE-Digital/register-trainee-teachers/tech_docs/source/api-docs/v2025.0-rc/objects/trainee.html.md

         string (limited to 80 characters), required
       </p>
       <p class="govuk-body">
         This must be a trainee’s personal email address.
-DfE uses this to communicate to trainees after they have left their training course, for example, regarding their QTS.</a>
+DfE uses this to communicate to trainees after they have left their training course, for example, regarding their QTS.
       </p>
       <p class="govuk-body">
         Example: <code>trainee123@example.com</code>